streamr-dev/examples/Tutorials/mqtt/README.md

 ```

 ### 2.2 Stream creation
-With out `streamr` instance we can now create a stream:
+With our `streamr` instance we can now create a stream:
 ```javascript
 const stream = await streamr.createStream({
     id: '/sensor/firehose',